nxrighthere/ValveSockets-CSharp/README.md

 `SendType.NoNagle` a message will not be grouped with other messages within a timer.

-`SendType.NoDelay` a message will not be buffered if it cannot be sent relatively quickly.
+`SendType.NoDelay` a message will not be buffered if it can't be sent relatively quickly.

 #### ConnectionState
 Definitions of connection states for `ConnectionInfo.state` field: